 Pollution, Communism & China: Teaching the Documentary “Under the Dome”

-What follows is my experience discussing communism and pollution with my Chinese university students after showing “Under The Dome,” a Chinese documentary about pollution by journalist Chai Jing, in my classroom.
+This post is about my experience discussing communism and pollution with my Chinese university students after showing “Under The Dome,” a Chinese documentary about pollution by journalist Chai Jing, in my classroom.

 This was a bad week for people in China who like journalism.